McubeMC/McubeHideAndSeek/README.md

 This is a German Hide and Seek plugin.\
 A translation will be available in the future.\
 Questions and problems can be posted on Github.
+At this time only available for two players.

 ## Features
 - select the seeker